5,000+ Learners Certified

 Trusted by top companies across industries, empowering thousands of professionals worldwide.
 Join the ranks of security leaders

-- Course participants should have knowledge of running basic Linux commands like ls, cd, mkdir, etc.,
+- Course participants should have knowledge of running basic Linux commands.

 - Basic knowledge in container technology and k8s helps but is not needed.